Fourier and Beyond: Invariance Properties of a Family of Integral Transforms: Introduction

 \section{Introduction}

 The Fourier transform is central to many results in science, engineering and mathematics.
-It facilitates the extraction of frequency information from a function with suitable integrability properties.
-There are at least three incarnations of the Fourier transform: One can understand it as an integral transform that applies to Lebesgue integrable functions, or with an appropriate normalization it can be viewed as a unitary map on the Hilbert space $L^2({\mathbb R})$, and it is also possible to define the Fourier transform of distributions by appealing to duality.
-Gaussians are intimately connected to the structure of the Fourier transform, for example in their role as minimizers of uncertainty measures.
-This connection is also relevant for the short-time Fourier transform, a modification which extracts local frequency information by modulating with a moving window and subsequently applying the Fourier transform.
+There are at least three incarnations of the Fourier transform on $\R$: One can understand it as an integral transform that applies to Lebesgue integrable functions; with an appropriate normalization it can be viewed as a unitary map on the Hilbert space $L^2({\mathbb R})$; and it is also possible to define the Fourier transform of distributions by appealing to duality.

+Through its connection with the group structure of the real numbers, the Fourier transform appears to leave little flexibility in its design.
+Part of the popularity of wavelets in harmonic analysis can be attributed to the variety of ways that scaling functions and associated wavelets, building blocks for signal analysis, can be chosen for different purposes in time-frequency analysis.
+A structural difference between Fourier and wavelet analysis is the use of dilations in the definition of the wavelet transform which are related to the affine group.

+This paper follows a path to the Fourier transform that orients itself closely with the structure of wavelets, making the intertwining relationship with dilations a defining property instead of the relationship between translations and modulations.
+If one had to choose a ``scaling function'' associated with the Fourier transform, it would arguably be the Gaussian; a suitably chosen Gaussian is an eigenvector of the Fourier transform, and its translates and modulations are related by analytic continuation.
+The Gaussian is also an uncertainty minimizer, a fact that has relevance for the short-time Fourier transform, which extracts local frequency information by modulating with a moving window and subsequently applying the Fourier transform.

+The Gaussian also plays the role of a low-pass filter in some applications; however, while it is localized in both time and frequency, it is not considered to be close to an ideal low-pass filter \cite{bodmann}.
+Particularly, the Gaussian decays rapidly to zero, whereas a nearly ideal low-pass filter should be nearly one over an interval of interest and decay rapidly to zero outside of it.
+On the other hand, because of the nearly discontinuous behavior of an approximately ideal filter, one would not expect its Fourier transform to be well-localized which is desirable from a numerical point of view.
+The simplest way in which to address this deficiency is to find an integral transform with an eigenfunction possessing simultaneous localization in both domains, something that seems impossible when considering the various manifestations of the uncertainty principle in harmonic analysis.

-In this paper we address the question of the Fourier transform can be generalized in some way so that a more general frequency and time-frequency analysis can be performed.
+In this paper we address the question of whether the Fourier transform can be generalized in some way so that this can be achieved and a more general frequency and time-frequency analysis can be performed.
+The key tenet will be to develop transforms that have low-pass filters as eigenfunctions.
 To uncover a more general family of integral transforms, we start by considering some of the most fundamental properties of the Fourier transform.
 The Fourier transform of any $f \in L^1(\mathbb R)$ is by our convention